bootchk/testGimpPDB/readme.md

 A Gimp plugin that tests most procedures in Gimp PDB.

+*!!!
+Use only in a testing environment, not in a production environment, since it will alter your local GIMP resources!!!*

 Appears in menus as *Test>Test Gimp PDB...*

 Not totally automated, a human must read and interpret a log.

 A user interface lets you choose subsets of PDB procedures.

 Improvises parameters to plugins.
 Values are of the correct type, not necessarily in range.